How to Check if Someone is Accessing Your iPhone Remotely?

 1. Check Your Apple ID Account Activity

-How to check Apple ID activity:
+Here’s how to check your Apple ID activity:

-• Go to Settings > [Your Name] > iCloud.
+- Open Settings > [Your Name] > iCloud.

 2. Review Installed Apps and Profiles